kalekdev/uni/semester-1/technische-mechanik/notes.typ

   R_1 = R_2\
   (M_B)_1 = (M_B)_2
 $
+Where $B$ is the same point on the body these force groups are acting on.

 Furthermore, two forces are equivalent if they have the same magnitude and line of action.

 Forces with lines of action going through the same point have only a resultant force - no moment: